remideboer/cakequiz/README.md

 # CakeQuiz
 Rendition of a simple quiz assignment

+A live version can be found at: https://www.remideboer.com/quiz/

 ### Database notes
 Make sure to uncomment 'encoding' => 'utf8' in app/Config/database.php